interpretml/TalkToEBM/README.md

 # High-Level API: Pass the EBM to the LLM

-Here, we give an overview of high-level API functions that ask the LLM to describe graphs and LLMs.
+Here, we give an overview of high-level API functions that ask the LLM to describe graphs and EBMs.
 These functions take care of the prompts for you.
 The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).

-We have trained an ```ExplainableBoostingClassifier``` on the Kaggle [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/overview).
+First, we need to train a model.
+Here, we train an ```ExplainableBoostingClassifier``` on the Kaggle [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/overview).

 ```python
 ebm = ExplainableBoostingClassifier(feature_names=feature_names)
 ebm.fit(X_train, y_train)
 ```
-Getting the LLM to describe a graph from the model is as simple as this.
-Let's describe the graph for feature 0, 'Home Planet'.
+We can now ask an LLM to describe a graph from the model.
+Asking the LLM to describe the graph for feature 0, 'Home Planet', is as simple as this:

 ```python
 import t2ebm